phoenixframework/phoenix/DD_Plug.md

-[Plug](https://github.com/elixir-lang/plug) is a specification for composable modules in between web applications and an abstraction layer for connection adapters of different web server.
-The basic idea of Plug is to unify the concept of a "connection" that you operate on.
-This differs from other HTTP middleware layers such as Rack, where the request and response are sepearated in the middleware stack.

-## Plug and Phoenix
-Plug lives at the heart of Phoenix's HTTP layer and Phoenix puts plug front and center.
-You interact with plugs at every step of the connection lifecycle and the core Phoenix compontents like Endpoints, Routers, and Controllers are all Just Plugs internally.
+Plug lives at the heart of Phoenix's HTTP layer, and Phoenix puts Plug front and center.
+We interact with plugs at every step of the connection lifecycle, and the core Phoenix components like Endpoints, Routers, and Controllers are all Just Plugs internally.
 Let's jump in and find out just what makes Plug so special.

+[Plug](https://github.com/elixir-lang/plug) is a specification for composable modules in between web applications.
+It is also an abstraction layer for connection adapters of different web servers.
+The basic idea of Plug is to unify the concept of a "connection" that we operate on.
+This differs from other HTTP middleware layers such as Rack, where the request and response are separated in the middleware stack.

 ## The Plug Specification

 At the simplest level, the Plug specification comes in two flavors, *function plugs* and *module plugs*

 ### Function Plugs
-A function plug is any 2-arity function that accepts a connection (a `%Plug.Conn{}` struct) and options and returns a connection.
-These are called "function plugs".
-They look like this:
+In order to act as a plug, a function simply needs to accept a connection struct (%Plug.Conn{}) and options.
+It also needs to return the connection struct.
+Any function that meets those criteria will do.
+Here's an example.

 ```elixir
 def put_headers(conn, key_values) do